 “One thing about the police thing, it always felt like that was put under the rug,” Smith said about the follow-up by officials who handled her case.

 In the 20 years that Smith’s rapist has been in prison, news accounts of sexual violence at the hands of police officers have only multiplied.
 This year has already seen a steady trickle of news stories detailing police-perpetrated domestic violence, propositions, harassment, sexual assault, molestation and rape.

 An unofficial study by an arm of the Cato Institute, the National Police Misconduct Reporting Project, recorded the number of cases involving sexual misconduct by cops.
-It found that 9.3 percent of all civilian complaints on police involved sexual misconduct, the second most common form of misconduct behind only excessive use of force.
-The organization counted 354 of the 618 officers under investigation for sexual offenses involved nonconsensual sexual acts, and 51 percent, or 180, of these 354 acts involved minors.
+It found that 9.3 percent of all civilian complaints on police-perpetrated sexual misconduct, the second most common form of misconduct behind only excessive use of force.
+The organization counted 354 of the 618 officers under investigation for sexual offenses, including non-consensual sexual acts, and 51 percent, or 180, of these 354 acts involved minors.

 The report also notes that police work is particularly conducive to sexual misconduct because officers perform many of their duties largely absent of supervision, regularly encounter vulnerable civilians, and are susceptible to abusing their power.

 These informal and academic studies form the closest estimates of any data collected on police-perpetrated sexual violence — even the Bureau of Justice Statistics doesn’t track these cases.
 But the numbers we do have hint at an omnipresent problem that is only the tip of an iceberg.
 The rest of the iceberg is underwater, awash in unreported cases.

 Jen Marsh, who is vice president of victims services at the Rape, Abuse and Incest National Network, said the organization encounters cases of police-perpetrated sexual violence more often than one might expect, with its anonymous hotline receiving calls from survivors of police sexual violence several times every month.